 16. Introduce her to your mom friends

 Every new mom needs mom friends!
-Most moms are living away from their families and the “villages” that were supposed to help her and guide her through motherhood.
+Most moms live away from their families and the “villages” supposed to help them and guide them through motherhood.
 She will be so grateful to meet other mom friends who she can chat with about constipation, nipple pains, and losing that last 15 lbs.
-Help her build her mom tribe, she will be eternally grateful.
+Help her build her mom tribe; she will be eternally grateful.

 17. Stop mom shaming

 Mom-shaming is ingrained in our culture and it sucks big time.
 We are all different moms from different cultures from different walks of life.
 Why should we expect that all moms would raise their kids all one way?
 It doesn’t make sense.
 Some comments not to make:

 “You should really have socks on your baby.”

 “You shouldn’t be nursing in the middle of the night still.”

 18. Buy her a coffee

 Peets, Starbucks, Dunkin Donuts, Tim Hortons.
 She won’t discriminate.
 Heck, make a batch of strong coffee at your house and just bring it over in mugs with a venti-sized grin on your face.
 She will be so damn happy!